ZeroEcks/packr/README.rst

     git clone https://github.com/KnightHawk3/packr
     cd packr
-    pip install -r requirements/dev.txt
-    bower install
+    vagrant up
+    vagrant ssh
+    cd packr
-    python manage.py server
+    python manage.py runserver -p 80 -h 0.0.0.0

-You will see a pretty welcome screen.
+You will see a pretty welcome screen at 192.168.33.11, this ip is only accessible from your computer (its virtual and stuff).

-Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration:
+You can also modify the files in the packr folder on your local computer and it will be mirrored across to the virtual machine instantly (its a network store technically)

+These commands are to make your database work if its broken, probably dont need this unless you know what your doing.

 ::